 '''

 EXEC[UTE] ( string [ + string ]... )

+string ::= a string, string variable, or an expression that returns a character string

 '''

 The stored procedure syntax EXEC[UTE] (string...) does not support NCHAR values for literals and variables.
 Values used in constructing the string are converted to CHAR values before execution.